sakshi687/Retrieval-Task/PDF Extraction/readme.md

 			}

-**6. Chapter/Part ID**: this field is a string that generally contains for e.g. CHAPTER IV, PART I depending upon whether the pdf belongs to Pattern No. 2 or Pattern No. 4.
+1. **Chapter/Part ID**: this field is a string that generally contains for e.g. CHAPTER IV, PART I depending upon whether the pdf belongs to Pattern No. 2 or Pattern No. 4.
 If the Chapter/Part is omitted or repealed then the ID will contain “[Repealed]” or “[Omitted]”.
 If the pdf belongs to Pattern No. 3 then this field won’t be present in Chapters field.

-**7. Chapter/Part Name**: this field is a string that contains chapter or part name unless the Chapter/Part is omitted or repealed then this field will be empty.
+1. **Chapter/Part Name**: this field is a string that contains chapter or part name unless the Chapter/Part is omitted or repealed then this field will be empty.

-**8. Sections**: this field is a dictionary that contains sections with key as "Section 1", "Section 4A", "Section 19-H" etc. and value is again a dictionary that contains
+1. **Sections**: this field is a dictionary that contains sections with key as "Section 1", "Section 4A", "Section 19-H" etc. and value is again a dictionary that contains
-	a. heading: this field is a string and contains the section heading
+	1. heading: this field is a string and contains the section heading
-	b. paragraphs: this field is a dictionary with *key* = paragraph number starting from zero, *value* = paragraph.
+	1. paragraphs: this field is a dictionary with *key* = paragraph number starting from zero, *value* = paragraph.
 If the paragraph has nested indentation this field can then further contain
-		i. text: this field is string which contains the paragraph preceding the indentation ii. contains: this field is again paragraph (refer to point 8b)
+		1. text: this field is string which contains the paragraph preceding the indentation
+		1. contains: this field is again paragraph (refer to point 8b)

-**9. Subheadings**: this field is optional and is contained within Chapters/Parts field and is a list of dictionary elements that contains
+1. **Subheadings**: this field is optional and is contained within Chapters/Parts field and is a list of dictionary elements that contains
-	a.
-Name: the name of subheading
+	1. Name: the name of subheading
-	b.
-Sections: (refer to point 8)
+	1. Sections: (refer to point 8)

-**10. Schedule/Annexure/Appendix/Forms**: this field is a dictionary that can be empty if there are no schedules or appendix in the pdf.
+1. **Schedule/Annexure/Appendix/Forms**: this field is a dictionary that can be empty if there are no schedules or appendix in the pdf.

-**11. Footnotes**: this field is a dictionary with *key* = Page No. of the pdf and *value* = paragraphs.
+1. **Footnotes**: this field is a dictionary with *key* = Page No. of the pdf and *value* = paragraphs.
 It can be empty if there are no footnotes in a pdf

 ## Accuracy: